 Soaking in a Hakone onsen is a truly blissful experience that we highly recommend.
 It really is the ideal blend of Japanese culture, nature and perfect relaxation.
-Hakone is only one of the onsen regions in Japan but being located on the train line between Tokyo and Kyoto it couldn’t be more conveniently situated.
+Hakone is only one of the onsen regions in Japan but it’s conveniently accessible from the high-speed train line between Tokyo and Kyoto.

 Hakone is one of Japans best known and most loved onsen resort destinations.
 It’s been that way for centuries with several groups of onsen all around Hakone including Hakone Yumoto and Lake Ashi located along the old Tokaido route.
 Tokaido was the busiest of the 5 historic routes in and out of Tokyo during the Edo period, many feudal lords and their entourage would have been required to make at least an annual visit to Tokyo (Edo) passing through the town and the Hakone Checkpoint.

 Today Hakone is a destination in its own right not just a stop on the journey and the geothermal activity and resulting proliferation of onsen play a large part in its popularity with domestic and international visitors.

 Table of Contents

 - Did you know Japanese monkeys love the onsen too?

 - A look inside a Hakone onsen resort

 - Can I use an onsen with tattoos?